Partners: Southasia Trust, Film Southasia, Hri Institute for Southasian Research and Exchange

 Films and visual media are a connecting thread in understanding the everyday constructions of gender in Southasia and their continuities and discontinuities across regions.
 Against this backdrop, LEAD at Krea University in collaboration with Southasia Trust organised a three-day multimedia festival to encourage a discourse on gender, power, and identity in the Southasian context.
 Through the medium of documentary films, exhibitions and conversations with experts, the festival provided a space for critical thinking and ongoing debate around these issues and sought youth perspectives.
 The event also provided an opportunity to explore these dimensions through the lens of technology and how our evolving relationship with technology influences equity, inclusion and safety in an increasingly ‘phygital’ world.

-Key takeaways and highlights from this immersive exploration of gender, identity and technology will be released soon.
+Explore highlights from this immersive exploration of gender, identity and technology.